top of page

 Professional Liability Protection: A Sector-by-Sector Overview

 Professional Liability insurance (often called Errors & Omissions or E&O) is essential for a wide range of organizations and individuals.
-The tables below detail the sectors, typical roles, and common professional risks that necessitate this protection.
+Below, I provide an overview of various sectors, typical roles, and common professional risks that necessitate this protection.

 Sector